Pavani2409/Steel-Surface-Defect-Detection/README.md

 - Error prone
 - Costly in large-scale manufacturing

-This project automates defect detection using AI-based image classification.
+This project automates defect classification using AI-based image classification.

 ---